imanazmi/squidge/_posts/2024-04-17-datacleaning-sql.md

 ---
 layout: post
-title:  Code snippets in a blog post
+title:  Data Cleaning in SQL
 categories: [SQL,Code]
 ---

+Credits: AlexTheAnalyst on Youtube.
+This is a raw snippet using Nashville Housing data:
 ```
 -- CLEANING DATA IN SQL QUERIES